Legendary Artifact

 Community Artifacts

-Created and held by “John Johnson”.
+Created and held by Arth'Eon.

 You become disguised in a manner of your choosing.
-The disguise lasts for two hours, or you may end it early at will.
+The disguise lasts until you either activate a new disguise, or choose to end the effect.

 The new appearance may have a different sex, age, and race to your own, and you may alter height by up to a foot and your weight by 50%.
 Your disguise cannot directly mimic an existing person.
-You may change the appearance of your outfit.
+You cannot alter your clothes.
 A disguise cannot affect your Attributes or other stats.

 • When narrating disturbing content, be cognizant of your group's tone and accommodating to those who would like to "fast forward" through the description.